The Hong Kong Massacre: Reception

 According to review aggregator Metacritic, The Hong Kong Massacre has received "mixed or average reviews".

 Although the game was praised for its intense action and for its emulation of classic action movies, it was criticized for the lack of variety in gameplay and challenges and for quickly becoming repetitive.

+In an interview with SlashFilm, director Chad Stahelski said a climactic shootout scene in John Wick: Chapter 4 was directly inspired by The Hong Kong Massacre gameplay.